Keyronex/Keyronex/docs/design_book/vmm.rst

 The event is signalled under two conditions:

-- there has been a request to allocate a physical page, but the numer of pages on the free queue is less than the low watermark for the free page queue; or
+- there has been a request to allocate a physical page, but the number of pages on the free queue is less than the low watermark for the free page queue; or
 - greater than 75% of main memory is in use, and the number of pages on the inactive queue is less than the low watermark for the inactive queue.

-The page daemon will wake up and calculate new watermarks for the inactive queue; these aim to keep around 33% of pageable pages on the inactive queue.
+The page daemon will wake up and calculate new watermarks for the inactive queue; these aim to keep around 33% of pageable pages - that is, the sum of the number of pages on the active and inactive queues - on the inactive queue.
 If the number of pages on the inactive queue is less than that of the low watermark, the page daemon will move pages from the tail of the active queue to the head of the inactive queue until the inactive queue high water mark is